othercriteria/vibectl/examples/plugins/README.md

 - Version compatibility follows semantic versioning
 - All plugins should include comprehensive metadata
 - Example formats should use rich.Console() markup syntax
+- A single plugin can customize multiple prompt types (planning and summarizing)